CWL Responsible Lending Policy

-- Making reasonable enquiries to ensure our service will meet our borrowers needs and objectives and to also ensure that our borrowers will be able to make their loan repayments without suffering substantial hardship.
+- Making reasonable inquiries to ensure our service will meet our borrower’s needs and objectives and to also ensure that our borrowers will be able to make their loan repayments without suffering substantial hardship.

 - CWL helps borrowers to make an informed decision by being clear about our repayment requirements and by explaining our T&Cs in a legible easy to understand manner within our loan agreement/disclosure documents.